DonaldWhyte/mocking-in-rust-using-double/contents.md

 Most mocking libraries require nightly.

 _note_
+The vision for `double` is that must work with stable Rust.
 The vast majority of other mocking libraries that use nightly compiler plugins.
 This gives them more flexibility at the cost of restricting the user to nightly Rust.

 [NEXT]